-- 41. Documents can be retained in any of the following formats detailed below: - Documents that originate and exist only in their native digital form, i.e. so-called 'born digital' records such as emails, database records, spreadsheets and word processing files, etc. This extends to both structured and unstructured records, and includes, for example: - Electronic records management systems. - Digital file formats, such as PDF, JPEG, and TIF when created and then transmitted digitally. - Databases. - Video clips. - Digital photography. - Electronic/digital versions of original paper documents held on commonly accepted data carriers such as microfilm, digitised/scanned/replica images etc. - Original paper documents. - 42.
-Delivery agents using scanning, e-archiving or image processing systems (where original paper documents are scanned and stored in digital form) must ensure that certification processes and controls are in place that guarantee that each 'e-document' (scanned image) is identical to the paper original. - 43.
+- 40. Documents can be retained in any of the following formats detailed below: - Documents that originate and exist only in their native digital form, i.e. so-called 'born digital' records such as emails, database records, spreadsheets and word processing files, etc. This extends to both structured and unstructured records, and includes, for example: - Electronic records management systems. - Digital file formats, such as PDF, JPEG, and TIF when created and then transmitted digitally. - o Databases. - o Video clips. - Digital photography. - Electronic/digital versions of original paper documents held on commonly accepted data carriers such as microfilm, digitised/scanned/replica images etc. - Original paper documents. - 41.
+Delivery agents using scanning, e-archiving or image processing systems (where original paper documents are scanned and stored in digital form) must ensure that certification processes and controls are in place that guarantee that each 'e-document' (scanned image) is identical to the paper original.
+Exceptions to this rule apply where evidence has been gathered electronically under COVID-19 flexibilities.

 The following declaration is suggested as an annotation to certify that the copies delivery agents hold are true copies of the original document: